superpeapeapea/MAXFun/readme.md

 # About
-It is for MAX little project.
+It is for MAX.
 Code based on laravel, angularjs.
 A key-value storage system like Redis is recommended for queue service and key storage of artists.
 Supervisord is recommended for queue service

 # Install

 > Require PHP 5.4+

+>

 ### 1. Make sure your code